bodo-ai/PyDough/pydough/jupyter_extensions/README.md

 ## Detailed Explanation

-The PyDough Jupyter extensions package provides a convenient way to run PyDough code within Jupyter notebooks.
+The PyDough Jupyter extensions submodule provides a convenient way to run PyDough code within Jupyter notebooks.
 By using the `%%pydough` magic command, users can write PyDough code in a Jupyter cell and have it automatically transformed and executed.
 This allows for seamless integration of PyDough with Jupyter notebooks, making it easier to explore and analyze data using PyDough's powerful capabilities.

 The `%%pydough` magic command works by transforming the code in the cell to prepend undefined variables with `_ROOT.` and then running the transformed code.
 This ensures that all variables are properly qualified and can be used within the context of the active PyDough metadata graph.